 The highest point of the whole walk is here at this shelter.
 From here the main trail takes a sharp turn to the right and starts going down again.
 To the left of the shelter I noticed a less maintained path with hiking tags and a sign indicating that it headed to Shen An Tou Shan/Fenjihu Shan (深按頭山/糞汲湖山 – the peak has at least two names).
 I had a quick look up the first ten metres or so, but in the end decided to come back better prepared for this particular trail.

-The steps down as steeper than the ones I’d climbed to the peak, and also in a worse state of repair – one section was especially bad with several planks either having rotted through, or being in the process of rotting through.
+The steps down are steeper than the ones I’d climbed to the peak, and also in a worse state of repair – one section was especially bad with several planks either having rotted through, or being in the process of rotting through.

 The steps rejoin the road on the far side of the tea growing demonstration centre from where I’d started (walking from the starting point to here along the road would take just a couple of minutes, but I spent over half an hour following the raised walkway).